Are you writing your graphic memoir?

 - and the in-depth ways we can be compelling on the page

-- and much much much more (I'm always surprised myself!)
+- and much much much more (we're always surprised myself!)

-Past students of mine know that I’m quick to tailor exercises and discussions according to the needs of the group or even individuals.
+Past students know that we're quick to tailor exercises and discussions according to the needs of the group or even individuals.

 It may be that some people need guided exercises and others want discussions and feedback.
 Both are always accommodated.